nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (Current choice):** Manually load the individual timetables and save the new meetings (slots and bookmarks) to the timetables.
     * Pros: User can decide when to save the newly added meetings (still allow some changes).
-    * Cons: In case that the program crashes, the meeting will not be saved.
+    * Cons: In case the program crashes, the meeting will not be saved.
 * **Alternative 2:** Automatically load and save the individual timetables per every command.
     * Pros: Any changes will be automatically saved, in case that the program crashes
     * Cons: Hard to implement